Avalanche (character): Dominikos Petrakis

-Avalanche's story before Mystique recruits him for the second Brotherhood of Evil Mutants is largely a mystery.
-It is known, however, that he is an immigrant from the Greek island of Crete.
-There, he lives a quiet life until Mystique invites him to join her new Brotherhood.
-During his first public appearance with the Brotherhood, the team unsuccessfully attempts to assassinate Senator Robert Kelly during his hearings and testimony on his belief that mutants pose a mortal threat to humanity.
+Avalanche is an immigrant from the Greek island of Crete.
+There, he lived a quiet life until Mystique invites him to join her new Brotherhood of Mutants.
+During his first public appearance with the Brotherhood, the team unsuccessfully attempts to assassinate Senator Robert Kelly, who believes that mutants pose a mortal threat to humanity.
 The X-Men arrive to stop the assassination and battle the new Brotherhood.
-After escaping the fray, Avalanche continues his support of Mutant supremacy via terrorist and criminal activities and battling the Avengers with the Brotherhood.
+After escaping the fray, Avalanche continues his support of mutant supremacy via terrorist and criminal activities and battling the Avengers with the Brotherhood.

-Avalanche briefly leaves the Brotherhood and attempts to blackmail the state of California into paying him an enormous sum to prevent him from using his power to generate an earthquake.
+Avalanche briefly leaves the Brotherhood and attempts to blackmail California into paying him an enormous sum to prevent him from causing mass destruction.
 Avalanche fights the Hulk alongside Landslide on this occasion and suffers broken arms when he attempts to use his powers against the Hulk.
-When he returns to the Brotherhood, together they encounter Rom the Space Knight and Hybrid.
-The team later battles the X-Men as the "Brotherhood of Evil Mutants" one final time.